 General Summary for this project can be read HERE.

-The Installer.ps1 script is good to go as far as I can tell.
-My aim is to make this as easy to get going as possible so if something is to difficult or confusing please tell me about it. email@example.com I am still adding content to this site as it is fairly new.
+The Installer.ps1 script is good to go.
+I created a virtual environment and ran everything from scratch to ensure you get the max protection and visibility possible with the least amount of fuss.
+If you experience any trouble please let me know so I am aware and can fix it.
+If you experience any issues or need help, feel free to reach out to me.
+My aim is to make this as easy to get going as possible.
+If something is to difficult or confusing please tell me about it. email@example.com I am still adding content to this site as it is fairly new.

 FEATURE COMING SOON:

-IMPORTANT: This Blue Team PowerShell Security Package assumes that you have referenced the Windows Event Logging Cheat Sheet for logging in your environment.
-Use LOG-MD or CIS-CAT to ensure the recommended logging is configured.
+IMPORTANT: This Blue Team PowerShell Security Package, assumes that you have referenced the Windows Event Logging Cheat Sheet for logging in your environment.
+Use LOG-MD or CIS-CAT (an SCAP Tool) to ensure the recommended logging is configured.
 These logging recommendations adhere to commonly accepted guidelines in the cyber security community.
 Even without the use of this security application, these guidelines should be followed to better assist your organization in the event of a compromise.

 I am always open to suggestions and ideas as well as contributions if anyone wishes to help add to this package.
 Credit will of course be given where credit is due.
 If you wish to contribute I have placed some info on that HERE.